-Regarding how to report the identity of the test substance in IUCLID, the following applies: The Registrant should report the name or any other equivalent identifier of the substance in the "test material identity" field of the endpoint study record.
+Regarding how to report the identity of the test substance in IUCLID, the following applies: the Registrant should report the name or any other equivalent identifier of the substance in the "test material identity" field of the endpoint study record.
 The constituents or group of constituents required to be specified shall be identified by a chemical name.
 The concentration of these constituents in the substance to be tested shall also be reported.
-The information on the composition shall be reported in either the "details on test material" or "confidential details on test material" field of the endpoint study record.
+The information on the composition should be reported in either the "details on test material" or "confidential details on test material" field of the endpoint study record.

-3) Missing information concerning the use of read-across / grouping approach
+3) Missing information concerning the use of read across / grouping approach

-The technical dossier submitted by the Registrant contains a general statement for the use of a grouping approach including four categories and a category justification document for Category 8 - C9-C14 Aliphatics (< 2% aromatics)1 to which the registered substance reportedly belongs.
-The substance to be tested is reported to be selected from another category (Category 3, C9-C14 Aliphatics (2-25% aromatics)).
+The technical dossier submitted by the Registrant contains a general statement for the use of a grouping approach including four categories and a category justification document for "Category 8: C9-C14 Aliphatics (< 2 % aromatics)" to which the registered substance reportedly belongs.
+The substance to be tested is reported to be selected from another category, namely "Category 3: C9-C14 Aliphatics (2-25% aromatics)".
 No comparison between the registered substance and the substance to be tested was included in the registration dossier.
 Furthermore, no comparison between the categories of these two substances was provided to further justify the read-across between the two substances.
 If the Registrant proposes to carry out the proposed test on another substance than the registered substance, it is thus not clear from the registration dossier on which grounds listed in Annex XI, section 1.5 governing grouping of substances and read-across this grouping approach is based on.

-Article 13(1) and Annex X, third introductory paragraph, of the REACH Regulation require the Registrant to clearly state reasons for adapting the standard information according to the rules in Annex XI.
+Article 13(1) and Annex X, third introductory paragraph, require to clearly state reasons for adapting the standard information according to the rules in Annex XI.
 More specifically, Annex XI, section 1.5 provides that substances whose physicochemical, toxicological and ecotoxicological properties are likely to be similar or follow a regular pattern as a result of structural similarity may be considered as a group, or 'category' of substances.
-Application of the group concept requires that physicochemical properties, human health effects and environmental effects or environmental fate may be predicted from data for reference substance(s) by interpolation to other substances in the group (read-across approach).
+Application of the group approach requires that physicochemical properties, human health effects and environmental effects or environmental fate may be predicted from data for reference substance(s) by interpolation to other substances in the group (read-across approach).

-The similarities, may, according to Annex XI, section 1.5, be based on:
+The similarities may, according to Annex XI, section 1.5, be based on:

-- (1) common functional group; - (2) the common precursors and/or the likelihood of common breakdown products via physical or biological processes, which result in structurally similar chemicals; or - (3) a constant pattern in the changing of the potency of the properties across the category.
+- (1) common functional group; - (2) the common precursors and/or the likelihood of common breakdown products via physical or biological processes, which result in structurally similar chemicals; or